FAQs for Tenants

 How do the viewings work?

-At RentHappily, we think that renting a property is an important decision, and we give you a dedicated viewing, with enough time to get a feeling of the place and ask the questions you may have.
+At RentHappily, we think that renting a property is an important decision, and we give you a dedicated viewing, with enough time to get a feeling of the place and ask any questions you may have.
 We also minimize viewings in order to avoid disappointments, as we know how heart-breaking it is to be turned down.
-No block viewings, no pressure.

 In order to book a viewing, you will be required to give your personal details and to answer some questions regarding your household, your references (past and present), and your requirements.
-If your answers are a good fit for the property, you will be given an appointment and we will meet you at the property to view it.
+If your answers are a good fit for the property and/or hte landlord's requirements, you will be given an appointment and we will meet you at the property to view it.
+If you like it, you will be invited to apply for the rental price it was advertised for, and your application will be submitted to the landlord for their final decision.

 How is the application process?

 We only accept your application if we are certain that you will meet the requirements of the property.
-This means that once you have applied and paid your holding deposit, we work hard to make sure you get the property you have chosen.
-So far, we have never turned an applicant down, and they all got their holding deposit back with the first month's rent.
+This means that once you have applied and paid your holding deposit, we only have to confirm your references in writing.
+So far, we have always been able to confirm references, and all tenants got their holding deposit back with the first month's rent.

-The referencing includes checking your employer (accountant if self-employed), your landlord (three last years), and a guarantor will be required in case some references are missing or if you are in receipt of housing benefit.
-We will also check your ID and your Right to Rent in the UK, and we require proof of address and proof of income in all cases.
-We will also verify your credit check and require a clean CCJ.
+The referencing includes checking employer (accountant if self-employed), landlord (present or last one), and affordability test.
+A guarantor will be required in case references are missing or if housing benefit or Universal Credit is involved.
+We will also check ID and Right to Rent in the UK, and we require proof of address and proof of income in all cases.
+We will also verify credit check and require a clean CCJ.
 In order to afford the rent, you must earn 30 times your rent per annum (gross).

 Each applicant pays a Holding Deposit of £75.00 which is fully refundable provided the application is successful.
 In the event of an applicant withdrawing, the Holding Deposit will not be returned.
 If the tenancy is declined due to insufficient references or credit checks, the Holding Deposit will be returned minus an administration fee of £50.00 and the application will be declined.